efigence/redmine_visible_member_email/README.md

-# Redmine Backlogs extended sprints plugin
+# Redmine Visible Member Email plugin

-Redmine plugin for Backlogs users which enables displaying `due date` for stories assigned to Sprints in Master Backlogs sprint tables.
+Redmine plugin which enables displaying user emails next to usernames on project members settings page (for new members, as well as inside the table containing users already assigned).

 # Requirements